 “The Check Fraud Pandemic” by Stacey Nakasian in Providence Business News (March 2018).
 Check fraud is on the rise and poses a real threat to local businesses.
 See PDF of full article here.

 “Plain Language guides ruling in removal of trustee without cause” was the title of a February 2018 Rhode Island Lawyers Weekly front-page article concerning a trust case decided by the Rhode Island Superior Court.
 Stacey Nakasian successfully represented two trustees who removed their co-trustee, without cause, pursuant to a provision in the trust document.
 See more here.

 “Early Termination (and Modification) of Trusts” – Webinar sponsored by Lorman Education Service and presented by Stacey Nakasian in August 2017.
 See full program details here.

-“Protecting Trade Secrets” by Stacey Nakasian in Providence Business News (February 2017) See PDF of full article here.
+“Protecting Trade Secrets” by Stacey Nakasian in Providence Business News (February 2017).
+Successful businesses secure patents for their inventions, trademarks for their brand designations and copyrights for their original works, but they sometimes overlook a fourth category of intellectual property: trade secrets See PDF of full article here.